platonai/PulsarRPA/README.md

 ### Challenges in Large-Scale Web Data Extraction

+1. **Intelligent Extraction of Web Content**: The internet hosts billions of websites, each containing vast amounts of data.
+To extract information from this multitude of sites, technology for intelligently harvesting webpage content is crucial.
+Traditional data scraping methods are inadequate in effectively dealing with large numbers of webpages, resulting in diminished data extraction efficiency.
-1. **Frequent Website Changes**: Online platforms continuously update their layouts, structures, and content, making it difficult to maintain reliable extraction processes over time.
+2. **Frequent Website Changes**: Online platforms continuously update their layouts, structures, and content, making it difficult to maintain reliable extraction processes over time.
 Traditional scraping tools may struggle to adapt promptly to these changes, leading to outdated or irrelevant data.
-2. **Complex Website Architecture**: Modern websites often employ sophisticated design patterns, dynamic content loading, and advanced security measures, presenting formidable obstacles for conventional scraping techniques.
+3. **Complex Website Architecture**: Modern websites often employ sophisticated design patterns, dynamic content loading, and advanced security measures, presenting formidable obstacles for conventional scraping techniques.
 Extracting data from such sites requires deep understanding of their structure and behavior, as well as the ability to interact with them as a human user would.

 ### PulsarRPA: A Game-Changer in Web Data Collection